 Matha's answer was that maybe he was right, but that since December, since Faure, wounded by the attacks from Grave and his cohorts had abandoned Le Libertaire to him, to go off on his own to launch La Plébéinne, since the 'apostle' no longer topped up the debts with the earnings of his lecture tours, the production of every new issue posed an insoluble problem.
 2,000 copies, when the review should have had a print run of 200,000 or 2,000,000.
-Did Alexandre realise what that meant?
-Activist zeal and the beauty of the ideal could not make up for the meagreness of their funds.
+Did Alexandre injunction that she make no attempt to call on him for the time being: she might be tailed.